 The number one is a spiritual and primal force.
 It is the root that all numbers stem from.
-This is perhaps why Ones tend to be doers.
-If you are a One then you are aggressive and energetic.
-You look to produce results and you will not be limited by anyone or anything.
-Your innate urge to be a protector and your dedication and passion to achieving your goals make you a natural born leader and show why this number is related to a fatherly role.
-Even the shape of the number 1 is a strong reflection of its meaning.
+This is why Ones tend to be a doer.
+If you are a One, then you are aggressive and energetic.
+You look to produce results and will not be limited by anyone or anything.
+Your innate urge to be a protector and your dedication and passion for achieving your goals makes you a natural-born leader and show why this number is related to a fatherly role.
+Even the shape of the number 1 strongly reflects its meaning.
 The 1 is a spearhead, always at the lead and often forceful.
 It stands upright, unwavering in its pride and purpose.
-You are courageous and willing to try anything new if you see promise, even at great danger.
+You are courageous and willing to try anything new if you see promise, even in great danger.

 However, Ones are also very individualistic, which can lead to loneliness.
-Your primal urge to be a leader often makes you resent those with more power and your inflated view of self makes you less likely to heed advice.
-Ones also generally have issues with trust.
-You believe if you want something done right, then you must do it yourself.
+Your primal urge to be a leader often makes you resent those with more power, and your inflated view of self makes you less likely to heed the advice.
+Ones also generally have trust issues.
+If you want something done right, you must do it yourself.

-Ones feel entitled to respect and can become demanding and domineering when it’s not given.
-When this happens, Ones turn into warriors and will attempt to force their values and opinions and will not listen to anyone else.
-You are a pragmatist and can often have a hard time relating to other’s emotions.
-You see through charm easily and you will not stand for hypocrisy.
-However, if Ones can harness their natural instinct to protect into compassion and understanding, they will earn unlimited loyalty from followers.
+Ones feel entitled to respect and can become demanding and overbearing when not given.
+When this happens, Ones turn into warriors, will attempt to force their values and opinions, and will not listen to anyone else.
+You are a pragmatist and can often have difficulty relating to other's emotions.
+You see through charm easily, and you will not stand for hypocrisy.
+However, if Ones can harness their instinct to protect into compassion and understanding, they will earn unlimited loyalty from followers.

 Twos: The Mother

-The number two is thought to be a feminine number, with its power and strength consistently underestimated.
-Twos tend to be artists of sorts, always gentle, understanding, and diplomatic.
-If you are a two, you are a natural born peacekeeper, whose innate urge is to diffuse situations rather than fight.
+The number two is considered feminine, with its power and strength consistently underestimated.
+Twos are artists of sorts, always gentle, understanding, and diplomatic.
+If you are a two, you are a natural-born peacekeeper whose innate urge is to diffuse situations rather than fight.
 However, as we said, Twos are often underestimated.

 You are incredibly devoted, and you expect that same devotion in return.
 Beware when Twos are betrayed or mistreated.
-While your tactful manipulation is able to avert most disasters, you are still possessive and easily made jealous.
-If Twos feel under attack or crossed, they will unleash a side that is vengeful, cruel and unrelenting.
-You will do whatever necessary to destroy your opponent and you will not feel regret or remorse when the battle is over.
+While your tactful manipulation can avert most disasters, you are still possessive and easily made jealous.
+If Twos feel under attack or crossed, they will unleash a vengeful, cruel, and unrelenting side.
+You will do whatever is necessary to destroy your opponent, and you will not feel regret or remorse when the battle is over.

 Threes: The Talented Child

-Threes are natural born salesmen, with a natural gift for gab and overflow of charisma.
-If you’re a three, you’re the star of the party and liven up any room without even trying.
-You have a natural gift for creativity and you are well aware of your talent.
+Threes are natural-born salespeople with a natural gift for gab and overflow of charisma.
+If you're a three, you're the party star and liven up any room without trying.
+You have a natural gift for creativity and are well aware of your talent.
 However, Threes are also a bit like spoiled teenagers.
 They are disorganized, in need of constant guidance, and blissfully unaware or ungrateful for the efforts others go through to protect them.

-Your powerful need to express yourself coupled with your extroverted personality will most likely lead you to a career in the arts or sales (a verbal art, if you will).
-Your charm, wit and sense of humor will get you everywhere and it often helps others to forgive or overlook your less desirable traits.
-You are a natural optimist and people are drawn to your positive energy.
+Your powerful need to express yourself, coupled with your extroverted personality, will lead you to a career in the arts or sales (a verbal art, if you will).
+Your charm, wit, and sense of humor will get you everywhere, and it often helps others to forgive or overlook your less desirable traits.
+You are a natural optimist, and people are drawn to your positive energy.

 Fours: The Organizer

-Fours are orderly and methodical and base their lives in logic.
-If you’re a Four, you are the epitome of stability.
-You use hard work and reason to establish a solid foundation and believe any problem can be overcome with a proper plan.
-Often thought to be a more masculine number, the 4’s shape says it all - hard linear edges with no room for flow or flexibility.
+Fours are orderly and organized and base their lives on logic.
+If you're a Four, you are the epitome of stability.
+You use hard work and reason to establish a solid foundation and believe you can overcome any problem with a proper plan.
+Often thought to be a more masculine number, the 4's shape says it all - hard linear edges with no room for flow or flexibility.

 Fours are trustworthy and patient people.
-While always dependable, their constant obedience and commitment to discipline can also make them seem boring.
+While dependable, their constant obedience and commitment to discipline can also make them seem boring.
 However, Fours often possess an entertainingly witty and dry sense of humor.
-You find happiness in your proven accomplishments, favoring results over any sort of reward or recognition.
-You are humble and can be overlooked easily, even when you are the foundation to others successes.
-But you don’t mind.
-Fours dislike public attention and are quite happy to keep doing what they’re doing.
-However, your rigidity and stubbornness also make you a fierce soldier when defending your territory.
+You find happiness in your proven accomplishments, favoring results over any reward or recognition.
+You are humble and can be overlooked easily, even when you are the foundation of others' successes.
+But you don't mind.
+Fours dislike public attention and are happy to keep doing what they're doing.
+However, your rigidity and stubbornness make you a fierce soldier when defending your territory.

-Due to an under-developed sense of imagination, Fours often have narrow-minded or conventional views.
+Due to an underdeveloped sense of imagination, Fours often have narrow-minded or conventional views.
 You have an aversion to the unexpected and see no reason to stray from something that already works.
-Because of your dislike for change, you hold rules as sacred.
-You feel safe and secure when things are predictable, and even small changes have the ability to throw your life into chaos.
-While Fours may not end up being the CEO of a company, their hard work, loyalty and dependability will certainly carry them far in their career.
+Because you dislike change, you hold rules as sacred.
+You feel safe and secure when things are predictable; even small changes can throw your life into chaos.
+While Fours may not end up being the CEO of a company, their hard work, loyalty, and dependability will undoubtedly carry them far in their career.

 Fives: The Free Spirit

-Fives are a whirlwind of energy, constantly in need of change and stimulation.
+Fives are a whirlwind of energy, constantly needing change and stimulation.
 If you are a Five, your family and friends probably view you as independent and unpredictable.
-You’re always up for an adventure and aren’t averse to taking risks.
-While you are surprisingly loyal, you can also be selfish, thoughtless and irresponsible, leaving a wake of damage for others to clean up.
+You're always up for an adventure and are open to taking risks.
+But, while you are surprisingly loyal, you can also be selfish, thoughtless, and irresponsible, leaving a wake of damage for others to clean up.

-You are adaptable, smart and progressive and your respect for independence is reflected in your tolerant nature.
+You are adaptable, innovative, and progressive, and your respect for independence reflects your tolerant nature.
 However, this tolerance also makes you more likely to trust the wrong people.
-Fives are a poor judge of character and are often drawn to eccentric, unstable people.
-Your desire for instant gratification is usually your downfall, but with discipline and a stable family-like structure this can be avoided.
+Fives are poor judges of character and are often drawn to eccentric, unstable people.
+Your desire for instant gratification is usually your downfall, but this can be avoided with discipline and a stable family-like structure.

 Sixes: The Caregiver

-Sixes have a strong sense of moral justice and the role of counselor or advisor comes naturally.
-You have a down-to-earth wisdom that makes you genuinely well liked and respected.
-Considered the most harmonious of the numbers, Sixes are non-discriminative and open to forming relationships with all.
-You are well balanced and therefore well equipped to ground others in times of trial.
+Sixes have a strong sense of moral justice, and the role of counselor or advisor comes naturally.
+You have a down-to-earth wisdom that makes you genuinely well-liked and respected.
+Considered the most harmonious numbers, Sixes are non-discriminative and open to forming relationships with all.
+You are well-balanced and well-equipped to ground others in times of trial.
 However, this can also make you a bad judge of character, leading you to sacrifice yourself to the wrong people, even as those around you tell you to do otherwise.
-Sixes have a strong impulse to create an environment of peace and they dislike anyone who disrupts it.
+Sixes have a strong impulse to create an environment of peace and dislike anyone who disrupts it.

 This is where your dark side shows.
-While Sixes are the most stable of all the numbers, when plunged into discord they become the most volatile and destructive.
-Your loving openness makes you easy to take advantage of and your sacrificing nature will allow this to happen – however, you have your limits.
-Beware a wronged or angry Six, they are wolves in sheep's clothing.
+While Sixes are the most stable of all the numbers, they become the most volatile and destructive when plunged into discord.
+Your loving openness makes you easy to take advantage of, and your sacrificing nature will allow this to happen – however, you have your limits.
+Beware a wronged or angry Six; they are wolves in sheep's clothing.
 But, on the other hand, your practiced warmth makes it easy to keep a friendly smile as you destroy your enemy.

 For Sixes, you must be careful in how you choose your partners.
 Do not let sentimentality cloud your judgment.
-You must learn to discriminate between those you can help and those who are made weaker by your love.
+Instead, you must learn to discriminate between those you can help and those who are made weaker by your love.
 There is a fine line between supporting and enabling.

 Sevens: The Philosopher

-Sevens are naturally curious and as a result find themselves devoted to investigating the unknown.
+Sevens are naturally curious and, as a result, find themselves devoted to investigating the unknown.
 However, you possess all of the skills to handle this challenge.
 You have a refined and analytical mind that is capable of great insight.
 Where others see only broken pieces, Sevens see a puzzle waiting to be solved.
-You are a strong mix of intellectual creativity and practical logic.
+You are a potent mix of intellectual creativity and practical logic.

 When your life is stable, you are the life of the party.
-You are charming, witty and able to present a unique spin on conversational topics.
-Your holistic perspective makes you an incredibly interesting dinner guest.
-Sevens have a natural ability to learn, analyze, and seek answers to life’s important questions, which will carry them far in life.
+You are charming, witty, and able to present a unique spin on conversational topics.
+In addition, your holistic perspective makes you a fascinating dinner guest.
+Sevens have a natural ability to learn, analyze, and seek answers to life's essential questions, which will carry them far in life.

-However, this same analytical and inquisitive mind can also lead to a life of solitude and loneliness.
-You need uninterrupted time to contemplate your ideas without other people’s thoughts clouding your judgment.
+However, this same analytical and curious mind can also lead to a life of solitude and loneliness.
+It would be best to have uninterrupted time to contemplate your ideas without other people's thoughts clouding your judgment.
 Sevens prefer to work alone, valuing their space and privacy.
 However, Sevens can develop a narcissistic, selfish, and arrogant streak when given too much space.

 Eights: The Professional

-Eights place emphasis on career, business, finances and authority.
-You are spiritual, but maintain a practicality and realism to your spirituality.
+Eights emphasize career, business, finances, and authority.
+You are spiritual, but maintain practicality and realism to your spirituality.
 You know the difference between make-believe and genuine realizations.
-However, you are also perfectly balanced and are a force that creates as easily as it destroys.
+However, you are also perfectly balanced and are a force that creates as quickly as it destroys.

-Eights focus on money, however, this is not as simple as it seems.
-You see money as a measure, not an end-result.
+Eights focus on money.
+However, this is more complex than it seems.
+You see money as a measure, not a result.
 You find happiness in luxury and believe your career success will lead to a more comfortable life.
-You are ambitious, efficient, organized and disciplined and willing to take on any task.
-You enjoy counseling others and sharing your wisdom and often find yourself in a “coach” type role.
+You are ambitious, efficient, organized, disciplined, and willing to take on any task.
+You enjoy counseling others and sharing your wisdom and often find yourself in a "coach" role.

 However, Eights can only flourish when supported.
 While your ambition may make you a great leader and mentor, you are lost if you have no followers.
-Eights who become too independent or are not given the necessary support at a young age rebel against everything that they are.
-Often choosing a path that is limited and has no room for growth.
+Eights who become too independent or are not given the necessary support at a young age rebel against everything they are.
+They are often choosing a narrow path with no room for growth.
 This leads to frustration, anger, dissatisfaction, and hate.

-You are a pack animal and you do best when part of a team.
+You are a pack animal and do your best when part of a team.
 You are naturally balanced and must surround yourself with people who maintain this.
-You have great potential for success, however, with too much independence or ego, you have an equal potential for failure.
+You have great potential for success; however, with too much independence or ego, you have equal potential for failure.